Social Media Videos

 By encoding your video in the right format and settings, you can avoid any issues when uploading them.
 More importantly, you will ensure that its quality isn’t affected once it is uploaded.

 If you have already encoded the video, you should convert or transcode it to the format that you need.
-That should be easy enough, and for example, you could use Online Video Converter to convert AVCHD to MP4.
+That should be easy enough, and for example, you could use an Online Video Converter to convert AVCHD to MP4.

 Final Words:

-By now you should know what you need to do to produce high-quality videos for social media.
+By now, you should know what you need to do to produce high-quality videos for social media.
 None of the methods outlined above are really that difficult, yet each one will help improve your video quality in its own way.

 If you apply all of them, you should notice a remarkable difference in the quality of the videos that you’re able to produce.